gunters63/restify-swagger-validation-middleware/README.md

         server = restify.createServer();
         // validation middleware requires query and body parser to be used,
-        // both have to disable mapping their properties into req.params server.use(restify.queryParser({mapParams: false}));
+        // both have to disable mapping their properties into req.params
+        // so req.params only contains the route path parameters. server.use(restify.queryParser({mapParams: false}));
         server.use(restify.bodyParser({mapParams: false}));
         server.use(middleware(options, swaggerAPI));